OSGConnect/connectbook/frequently-asked-questions-faq-.md

 **Are there any restrictions on installing commercial softwares?**

-We only maintain software that is freely distributable.
-At present, we do not have or support most commercial software due to licensing .
+We only provide software that is freely distributable.
+At present, we do not have or support most commercial software due to licensing issues.

 **Can I request for system wide installation of  the open source software useful for my research?**